AtsukiTak/ex-futures/README.md

 [Document](https://docs.rs/ex-futures)

-For now, this crate provides
+For now, this crate enables you to
-- publish subscribe channel (will be removed future)
+- create publish subscribe channel (will be removed future)
-- cloneable stream/sink
+- convert any kind of stream/sink into "cloneable"
-- stream fork
+- fork any kind of stream
+- convert `Error` associated type which is `()`

 ## How to use